-To claim the extension to June 15, attach a statement to your return explaining how you qualified.
-Interest will be charged on any amount not paid by the normal due date, until the date the tax is paid.
+If you use the 2-month extension to June 15, attach a statement to your return explaining how you qualify.
+Interest on unpaid tax will be charged from April 15.

 You may also have additional time to file beyond the June 15 extended filing date.
 See your tax form instructions or Publication 3 for more information.